magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 1. [Magic Apps](todo): we'll learn how to create Magic Apps.
 2. [Magic Functions](todo): we'll cover Magic Functions, which are the backend equivalent to the frontend Magic Apps.
-3. [Sandbox](todo): next we'll learn about the environment in which Magic Apps run and how they can communicate with with the world outside the Sandbox, including calling Magic Functions.
+3. [Sandbox](todo): next we'll learn about the Sandbox, the environment in which Magic Apps run.
 4. [Assistants](todo): then we'll dive into the responsibilities of an Assistant and how you can implement your own.
 5. [Advanced Topics](todo): finally, we'll cover a few more advanced topics.